considrew/mungbeans/below-the-line/content/about.md

 ---
 title: "About"
-description: "About Below The Line and the 200-week moving average methodology."
+description: "About mungbeans.io and the 200-week moving average methodology."
 ---

-# About Below The Line
+# About mungbeans.io

 ## The Idea